Product Analysis – Chemical & Mechanical Testing of Pipe

 In Destructive Testing- a sample from the pipe is cut to performed tests

-- The tensile test is done to check yield and ultimate tensile of the pipe.
-If required by the purchaser or by standard high or low-temperature tensile test are also performed.
+- The tensile test is done to check the yield and ultimate tensile of the pipe.
+If required by the purchaser or by standard high or low-temperature tensile tests are also performed.

-- Bend test / Guided bend test are used to check integrity of weld joint
+- Bend test / Guided bend test is used to check the integrity of weld joint

-- Flattening test examines ability of plastic deformation in pipe
+- Flattening test examines the ability of plastic deformation in a pipe

-- Creep test is done to check long term effect of temperature under constant load.
+- Creep test is done to check the long term effect of temperature under constant load.

 Pipe Inspection – Hydro Test, NDT, Visual and Dimension